Painter, Photographer, Sculptor, Designer, Architect

 Bayer speaks of his family background and early influences in art and painting, his education and experiences at the Bauhaus school, studies under Wassily Kandinsky and Paul Klee, and his friendship with Marcel Breuer.
 Bayer also tells of fleeing from Nazi Germany and of his travels in Italy.
 He concludes the interview with a discussion of his theories of color, the relation of surrealism to his work, the influence of architecture upon his work, the beginning of his interest in sculpture, the relationship of landscape to culture, mathematics and its relationship to painting, and the role of metaphysics in his life.

-Biographical/Historical Note: Herbert Bayer (1900-1985) was a painter, sculptor, and architect of Montecito, Calif.
+Biographical/Historical Note: Herbert Bayer (1900-1985) was a painter, sculptor, and architect of Montecito, California.

 These interviews are part of the Archives' Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and others.